pysat/pysatMadrigal/docs/installation.rst

     :alt: powered by pysat Logo, blue planet with orbiting python

-pysatSpaceWeather uses common Python modules, as well as modules developed by and for the Space Physics community.
+pysatMadrigal uses common Python modules, as well as modules developed by and for the Space Physics community.
 This module officially supports Python 3.6+.